 - Strength & Power, Flexibility, Agility

 - Body Size and Composition

 Coaches, bowlers and scientists who work with the sport will have a greater understanding of the physical and other demands of tenpin bowling.
-We are fortunate to have some feedback South African bowler Maureen Swanepoel.
-She have given her ratings of importance for a range of fitness components for bowling.
-As we found in the polls above, skill is the most important attribute for a bowler, and the psychological factors of Coping with Pressure Situation and Motivation & Self Confidence are also seen as the most important factors for success in tenpin.
+We are fortunate to have some feedback from South African bowler Maureen Swanepoel.
+She has given her ratings of importance for a range of fitness components for bowling.
+As confirmed in the polls above, skill is the most important attribute for a bowler, and the psychological factors of Coping with Pressure Situation and Motivation & Self Confidence are also seen as the most important factors for success in tenpin.

 - Extremely Important: Reaction Time, Analytic & Tactical Ability, Motivation & Self Confidence, Coping with Pressure Situations and Skill and Technique.

 - Very Important: Speed / Quickness, Balance & Coordination.

 - Moderately Important: Body Size and Composition, Flexibility, Agility.

 - Slightly Important: Aerobic Endurance, Strength & Power.